Call4Cloud | MMP-C | Autopilot | Device Preparation

 Looking at the CSV we could export, it will tell us the Problem is resolved by looking at the PostRemediationDetectionScriptOutput.
 Isn’t that great?

-And of course, on the device itself all the registry keys are deleted!
-Even after a couple of hours the proactive remediations will rerun and will notify the issue is resolved!
+Of course, all the registry keys are deleted on the device itself!
+Even after a couple of hours, the proactive remediations will rerun and notify you that the issue is resolved!

 Conclusion

-It’s no discussion you will need to pause the updates, when Microsoft releases a bad patch on patch Tuesday we need to pause those update rings!
-But sometimes those registry keys just stay stuck when you resume them.
+There’s no discussion about whether you will need to pause the updates.
+When Microsoft releases a bad patch on Patch Tuesday, we need to pause those update rings!
+But sometimes, those registry keys stay stuck when you resume them.
 Hopefully, you will now know how to deal with it!

 Bad Batch Bad Batch Tuesday GIF - Bad Batch Bad Batch Tuesday The Bad Batch - Discover & Share GIFs